volodymyrhudyma/blog/content/blog/closures-in-javascript.md

 This is described by the concept named **Lexical Scoping**.

-## What Is A Lexical Scope?
+## What Is A Lexical Scoping?

-The **Lexical Scope** describes how the variables are resolved inside of the function.
+**Lexical Scoping** describes how the variables are resolved inside of the function.

 Consider the following example: